ryzhakar/pytest-coverage-mcp/README.md

 Transform how language models write tests by providing precise, bidirectional coverage attribution data instead of misleading aggregate coverage percentages.
 This prevents "coverage theater" - the anti-pattern where tests are optimized for coverage metrics rather than meaningful behavior validation.

+## Development Approach

+**Human-Driven Implementation with LLM Mentorship**: This codebase represents human engineering work guided by language model mentorship.
+The code is written by a human developer, with an LLM serving as an interactive learning mentor - helping understand concepts, suggesting architectural approaches, and providing technical guidance.
+This collaborative learning approach demonstrates how LLMs can enhance human learning and development workflows without replacing human creativity and decision-making.

 ## Core Problem

 Current test-writing workflows suffer from: